Last Updated on

 I’ve been guilty of dishing out this advice as well, but I got to thinking the other day: This advice is lazy, and here’s why.

 Yes, there’s plenty of bad content floating around the web.
-And that content is easy to outrank by putting together a legible blog post.
+And that content is easy to outrank by creating a legible blog post.
 But there’s also mountains of fantastic content.

 Just take a look at the search results for the query how to write a blog post: